omonien/Delphi-Version-Information/README.md

 Delphi has several variables, symbols and other means where it stores its own version information.
 Here is a reference, trying to provide as much information as possible.

-If you have corrections, additional information or updates, then feel free to post pull-requests.
+If you have corrections, additional information or updates, then feel free to post pull-requests or become a contributor.

 As base I used the information provided in Embarcadero's DocWiki: http://docwiki.embarcadero.com/RADStudio/en/Compiler_Versions